mapbox/StoreLocatorTemplate/docs/storeLocator-with-filters.md

 The Store Locator template is based on our [Store Locator tutorial](https://docs.mapbox.com/help/tutorials/building-a-store-locator/) with the addition of filter options and the ability to use a tileset or [Algolia](https://www.algolia.com/) as the backend for your store data.
-Use it to create a store or product finder application using a spreadsheet of locations.
 Customize a few fields in the code to match it to your data fields and make it your own.

 <img src="StoreLocatorExample.png"